CNRFisheries/Survey_gap/README.md

 where:

-- station: identifier of the survey station.
-Needs to be consistent over the years.
+- **station**: identifier of the survey station.
+Needs to be consistent over the years, but admits gaps.

-- lat: Latitude of the station in decimal degree
+- **lat**: Latitude of the station in decimal degree

-- lon: Longitude of the station in decimal degree
+- **lon**: Longitude of the station in decimal degree

-- year: year of the survey during which the station was carried out
+- **year**: year of the survey during which the station was carried out

-- species: name of the species in the preferred format.
+- **species**: name of the species in the preferred format.
 Needs to be consistent over the years

-- biomindex: biomass index of the station for the interested species
+- **biomindex**: biomass index of the station for the interested species

-- abunindex: abundance index of the station for the interested species
+- **abunindex**: abundance index of the station for the interested species

 ### missing_hauls.csv